Brikmo/brikmo-landing-page/src/pages/terms/index.md

       Notwithstanding any other clause contained in this Agreement, any claim that all or part of the Class Action Waiver or PAGA Waiver is invalid, unenforceable, unconscionable, void or voidable may be determined only by a court of competent jurisdiction and not by an arbitrator.
 The Class Action Waiver and PAGA Waiver shall be severable when a dispute is filed as an individual action and severance is necessary to ensure that the individual action proceeds in arbitration.

-      Opt-out of Mandatory Arbitration: You can decline this mandatory arbitration provision within 30 days of accepting these Terms by emailing Brikmo at [team@brikmo.co](mailto:team@brikmo.co) with your first and last name and stating your intent to opt-out of the arbitration provision.
+      Opt-out of Mandatory Arbitration: You can decline this mandatory arbitration provision within 30 days of accepting these Terms by emailing Brikmo at support@brikmo.co with your first and last name and stating your intent to opt-out of the arbitration provision.
 Note that opting out of this arbitration provision does not affect any other part of these Terms, including the provisions regarding controlling law or in which courts any disputes must be brought.

       Arbitration Procedures and Location: The arbitration shall be administered by JAMS under its Comprehensive Rules in effect at the time the arbitration demand is made.
 The current rules, effective July 1, 2014, can be found here: http://www.jamsadr.com/rules-comprehensive-arbitration/.
 JAMS arbitration rules can be found here: http://www.jamsadr.com/rules-clauses/.
 In the event of any conflict between the rules and this Agreement, this Agreement shall apply.
 The Parties agree to submit to the jurisdiction of a single neutral arbitrator selected in accordance with the JAMS Comprehensive Rules.